Virtual private networks won’t work with all websites

 — Pat Fayerweather

 A: My research indicates that ImgSync is a piece of adware.
 It’s a surreptitious program that was inadvertently downloaded onto your computer and that is aimed at serving ads and collecting data from cookies on your computer.
 Unfortunately, I haven’t found any surefire means of removing it.
 And that is, sadly, often the case with malware.
-Malware creators are constantly creating news malware designed to evade detection by anti-malware programs and it may take some time for the anti-malware programs to catch up.
+Malware creators are constantly creating new malware designed to evade detection by anti-malware programs and it may take some time for the anti-malware programs to catch up.

 You may want to search the internet for “remove ImgSync,” but be forewarned that some of the suggestions don’t make logical sense.
 And don’t go to any sites unless you’ve got the real-time protection of Malwarebytes turned on.
 Malwarebytes reports that some of the sites are suspected of themselves being the source of malware.